Skip to Main Content

 • Works with no date come first; works "in press" (accepted by a publisher but not yet published) come last.

-• If the author and date are the same, order entries alphabetically by title (excluding 'the', 'a', or 'an'), and expand the box below for more information.
+If the author and date are the same, order entries alphabetically by title (excluding "a," "an," and "the").

 Caro, J. (2019a).
 Accidental feminists.
 Melbourne University Press.